 Heatstroke is a risk if you are camping in high temperatures.
 This happens when your body overheats.
 It is usually a result of prolonged exposure to high temperatures.
 The most serious form of heat injury is heatstroke.
 This happens when your body temperature rises to 104 F or higher.

-—> You might also be interested in our reviews of the best tent with AC port here.
+—> You might also be interested in our reviews of the best tent with an AC port here.

-How to setup a tent air conditioner?
+How to set up a tent air conditioner?

 This process is not as difficult as you might imagine.
-All you need is a power source, heat output and also wastewater discharge.
+All you need is a power source, heat output, and also wastewater discharge.